Attend a LIVE Service Autopilot demo this month and be entered to win an iPad!

 Since your business entity protects you from being personally liable for your business’ financial implications, it’s an important part of your business.

-Also, if you ever apply for loans or grants, this is typically the most important section they’ll look at to determine your eligibility.
+And if you ever apply for loans or grants, this is typically the most important section they’ll look at to determine your eligibility.

-If you’re just starting out, then this section will be a start-up summary.
 However, if you’re updating an existing cleaning business plan, then this section will include your business expenses and assets.

-In order to calculate your true overhead costs, you’ll need to have an estimate of your start-up costs.
+In order to calculate your true overhead costs, you’ll need to have an estimate of your startup costs.

 Once you’ve established your cleaning prices, your startup costs can be included in your overhead costs.